Frequently Asked Questions

 How can I use essential oils in the bath?

 Bathing with essential oils is one of the easiest and most enjoyable forms of therapy.
-Just before getting into a full bath, add 3-5 drops of essential oil (or blend of oils) and agitate the water to disperse fully.
-For a luxury version, thoroughly mix the essential oil (or blend) with a cup of full fat milk and/or vegetable oil before adding it to the bath water; in this instance you can use up to 10 drops of essential oil.
+Just before getting into a full bath, add 4-6 drops of essential oil (or blend of oils) in 20mls of blending oil and agitate the water to disperse fully.
+For a luxury version, thoroughly mix the essential oil (or blend) with a cup of full fat milk; in this instance you can use up to 10 drops of essential oil.

 How can I use essential oils via inhalation?

-Some essential oils, such as Eucalyptus, are ideal for inhalation.
+Some essential oils, such as Eucalyptus and Tea Tree, are ideal for inhalation.
 Add 3-5 drops of essential oil to a bowl of very hot (not boiling) water and inhale the vapour for 5-10 minutes; the effect will be maximised by placing a towel over the head.
 If you are out and about, simply add 1-2 drops of essential oil to a tissue and inhale.

 How can I use essential oils to fragrance a room?

 The evaporative properties of essential oils make them ideal for use in a vaporiser.
-To create the ambience of your choice, simply add 6-12 drops of essential oil to your favourite vaporiser - perfect for the home or workplace.
+To create the ambience of your choice, simply add 6-8 drops of essential oil or a blend or essential oils to your Tisserand Aromatherapy Aroma Stream or favourite vaporiser - perfect for the home or workplace.

 Can I use essential oils on young children?

 We do not recommend using essential oils on children under 5 years old.

 For children aged 6-11 years old, no more than 2 drops of essential oil per 10mls of carrier oil should be used.